teknix/american_capitalism_2_0_full_project/docs/thesis.md

 Key actions:

+- normalize universal civic service participation with credentialing for trades, healthcare, and public safety pathways
 - normalize a 32–36 hour workweek in many sectors
 - fully implement the American Health Guarantee with catastrophic coverage and caps
 - deepen small-business advantages in tax and procurement policy